andreyvpng/lifelog/README.md

 ## License

-lifelog is free software under terms of the MIT License.
+lifelog is free software under terms of the Apache License 2.0

 Copyright (C) 2018 by Andrey Varfolomeev